 18 - 24 round crackers

 Preheat oven to 350ºF.
-Mix mayonnaise substitute - Vegenaise®, grape seed oil, garlic, lemon juice and sea salt in a mixing bowl.
+Mix mayonnaise substitute - Vegenaise® or Best Foods Vegan Spread, grape seed oil, garlic, lemon juice and sea salt in a mixing bowl.
 Chop the spinach and parsley finely and add to mixture.
 Then add dill weed.

 Rinse cod fillets in cool running water.
 Then arrange in a cooking dish and drizzle ¾ of the above mixture over the cod fillets - reserving the remaining ¼ mixture to chill overnight in refrigerator.
 Cover and place in preheated oven for approximately 25 minutes, until fish flakes easily with fork.
 Remove from oven and chill in refrigerator overnight.